 In March 2009, the Group received notice that Teva Pharmaceuticals USA, Inc. (Teva), Par Pharmaceuticals, Inc. (Par), and Apotex Inc. (Apotex) had filed ANDAs with a Paragraph IV certification alleging that two patents covering Lovaza (omega-3-acid ethyl esters) are invalid, unenforceable, or not infringed.
 The patents expire in March 2013 and April 2017.
 The Group is the licensee under these patents and has marketing rights in the USA and Puerto Rico.
-Pronova BioPharma Norge AS (Pronova), the owner of the patents, sued Teva, Par and Apotex in the United States District Court for the District of Delaware.
-The Group was not a party to these suits.
+Pronova BioPharma Norge AS (Pronova), the patent covering the triple combination in the United States District Court for the District of Delaware.
+The District Court consolidated discovery in the Teva Epzicom case with ViiV Healthcare's patent infringement suit against Lupin relating to Trizivir, as both cases involve the same patent covering the combination of lamivudine and abacavir.